1944 Auckland Rugby League season: Round 2

 North Shore were playing their 400th first grade match when they took on Ponsonby at the Devonport Domain though it is unlikely they were aware of this fact.
 They became the fourth club to achieve this feat behind fellow foundation clubs City Rovers, Ponsonby, and Newton.
-After they lost to Ponsonby 8-0 their all time record to this point was played 400, won 206, drawn 26, lost 168.
-James Matthews returned from the Middle East where he had been serving in the armed forces and played for City having previously played for Marist from 1938-40.
+After they lost to Ponsonby 8-0 their all-time record to this point was played 400, won 206, drawn 26, lost 168.
+Future New Zealand international, Bruce Graham stood out for North Shore while Dick Hull and MacDonald did the same for Ponsonby and Travers Hardwick, another future New Zealand international scored his first ever try.
+In the backs Gamble and Cave "did good work for North Shore, while in the Ponsonby backs Des Williams "was prominent" as were Roy Nurse and J Rapana.
+Jimmy Matthews returned from the Middle East where he had been serving in the armed forces and played for City having previously played for Marist from 1938 to 1940.
 He scored a "spectacular try" in their win over Richmond.
 Bert Leatherbarrow was also now playing for City after transferring from Mount Albert near the conclusion of the 1943 season.
-Travers Hardwick scored his first ever try for Ponsonby.
-Future All Black, Johnny Simpson scored a hat trick of tries in Marist's win over Point Chevalier.
-His brother, Ivan had scored for Marist the previous week.
+City fielded a strong pack which also included international front rower Hawea Mataira and the experienced Wirepa Jackson, George Bodman, Eugene Donovan, and Fred James who was "a tall and speedy player who does valuable work in the loose".
+Future All Black, Johnny Simpson scored a hat trick of tries in Marist's 51-10 win over Point Chevalier.
+His brother, Ivan had scored for Marist the previous week and added another try in the win over Point Chevalier.
+Arthur Shepherd scored twice as did Gordon Crocker, while five eighths Dave McWilliams also scored two tries and added 5 conversions.
+Otahuhu had a narrow 3-0 win over Manukau with John Speedy, their halfback scoring the only points of the match following a 60 yard run "amid great excitement".
+Otahuhu were advantaged by having the experienced Owen Hughes at hooker securing a lot of the ball for them.
+He had played over a decade for City seniors from 1933 to 1943 and was now the player coach of the Otahuhu side.

 Round 3

-Oswald Lawrence Martin broke his leg while playing for Manukau against City at Carlaw Park in the main match.
-He was taken to Auckland Hospital as was Allan Thomas Vost who was concussed in the match at Walker Park between North Shore and Point Chevalier.
-Vost was playing for the North Shore side.